tvnn/netvisor/README.md

 If you used the Docker command above, the daemon is already connected and running.

+## Docker Discovery

+If the host running the daemon is also running docker, the daemon will automatically detect dockerized services using docker socket.

 ## Network Discovery

 Once you connect a daemon to the server, a host will be created with a discovery button.
 Click to start discovery.